Dynamical transitions in scalarization and descalarization through black hole accretion: Abstract

 \section{Abstract}

 We present the first fully nonlinear study on the accretion of scalar fields onto a seed black hole in anti-de Sitter spacetime in Einstein-Maxwell-scalar theory.
 Intrinsic critical phenomena in the dynamical transition between the bald and scalarized black holes are disclosed.
 In scalarizations, the transition is discontinuous and a metastable black hole acts as an attractor at the threshold.
 We construct a new physical mechanism to dynamically descalarize an isolated scalarized black hole.
 The first results on critical phenomena in descalarizations are revealed.
-The dynamical descalarizations can be either discontinuous or continuous at the threshold, distinguished by whether or not an attractor appears.
+The dynamical descalarizations can be either discontinuous or continuous at the threshold, distinguished by whether or not an intermediate attractor appears.

 {\it \textbf{Introduction.}} The black hole (BH) spontaneous scalarization \citep{Damour1993,Damour1996,Harada1997} has received much attention recently in extended scalar-tensor-Gauss-Bonnet (eSTGB) gravity \citep{Doneva1711,Silva1711,Antoniou1711} and Einstein-Maxwell-scalar (EMS) theory \citep{Herdeiro:2018wub}.
 Linear tachyonic instability can be triggered in bald BHs and transform them into scalarized black holes (SBHs).
-Moreover, it was shown that the linearly stable bald BHs can also be scalarized, but through a new nonlinear mechanism, different from the spontaneous scalarization \citep{Blazquez-Salcedo:2020nhs,Blazquez-Salcedo:2020crd,Doneva:2021tvn}.
-A fully nonlinear dynamical study showed that such scalarization can be realized through the nonlinear accretion of scalar fields onto a seed BH at the center \cite{Zhang:2021nnn}.
-Novel dynamical critical phenomena at the threshold of the transition between bald and scalarized BHs were disclosed \cite{Zhang:2021nnn}, which are reminiscent of the type I critical gravitational collapse \citep{Bizon:1998kq,Choptuik:1996yg}.
-There exists a metastable SBH that plays the role of the critical solution (CS) separating the final scalarized and bald BHs and behaves as an attractor during the evolution.
-These studies concentrated on the asymptotically flat spacetimes.
+Moreover, the linearly stable bald BHs can also be scalarized, but through a new nonlinear mechanism, different from the spontaneous scalarization \citep{Blazquez-Salcedo:2020nhs,Blazquez-Salcedo:2020crd,Doneva:2021tvn,Liu:2022fxy}.
+A fully nonlinear dynamical study showed that such scalarization can be realized through the accretion of scalar field onto a seed BH.
+Novel dynamical critical behaviors at the threshold of the transition between bald and scalarized BHs were disclosed \cite{Zhang:2021nnn}, which are reminiscent of the type I critical gravitational collapse \citep{Bizon:1998kq,Choptuik:1996yg}.
+There exists a metastable SBH that plays the role of a critical solution separating the final scalarized and bald BHs and behaves as an attractor during the evolution.